Greysia Polii

 Having started her career at the Jaya Raya in Jakarta, she later was selected to join the national team in 2003.
 Polii represented her country in the 2012, 2016 and at the 2020 Summer Olympics.
-She also featured in the Indonesian women's winning team at the 2007 Southeast Asian Games.
+She also featured in the Indonesian women's winning team at the 2007 SEA Games.
 She reached a career high of world number 2 in the BWF women's doubles rankings alongside Nitya Krishinda Maheswari.